Neiman Gracie

-Neiman Gracie (born Neiman Gracie Stambowsky December 12, 1988) is a Brazilian mixed martial artist and Brazilian jiu-jitsu practitioner.
+Neiman Gracie (born December 12, 1988) is a Brazilian mixed martial artist and Brazilian jiu-jitsu practitioner.
 A two-time Pan-American champion in coloured belts, Gracie medalled at the 2013 black belt World No-Gi Championship before transitioning to MMA competing in the Welterweight division of Bellator MMA.
 Gracie has also previously fought for the World Series of Fighting and currently competes in the Professional Fighters League.

 Gracie is a 4th generation member of the Gracie Family of Brazilian jiu-jitsu, great-grandson of Gracie jiu-jitsu founder Carlos Gracie as well as the son of 8th degree coral belt Márcio Stambowsky.

 Early life

 Neiman Gracie was born on 12 December 1988 in Rio de Janeiro, Brazil.
 Gracie is the son of Carla Gracie (daughter of Robson Gracie), and Márcio Stambowsky.
 He is a 4th generation member of the Gracie Family of Brazilian jiu-jitsu.
 His sister Deborah Gracie Stambowsky is the second female in the Gracie family to achieve the rank of black belt, Gracie started training Brazilian jiu-jitsu as a child at age 7.